-Cuomo said in a news release that this investment will keep the state at the forefront of the nanotechnology industry.
+Cuomo said in a news release that the investment will keep the state at the forefront of the nanotechnology industry.

 “We are proud to house the INDEX Institute at the NanoCollege where we are investing in cutting-edge innovation and research to develop the next generation of technologies right here in New York,” he said.
 “With unique partnerships like this, the Empire State will continue leading the industry, growing the economy, and creating high-tech jobs for New Yorkers.”

-CNSE Senior Vice President and CEO Dr. Alain Kaloyeros said in a statement that this investment is a continuation of the NanoCollege’s relationship with the Semiconductor Research Corporation and National Institute of Standards and Technology
+CNSE Senior Vice President and CEO Dr. Alain Kaloyeros said in a statement that the investment is a continuation of the NanoCollege’s relationship with the Semiconductor Research Corporation and National Institute of Standards and Technology.

 “This demonstrates the educational excellence, leading-edge research, and high-tech job growth fueled by New York’s recognized leadership in nanoscale technologies, which are driving global competitiveness in the 21st century knowledge-based economy,” Kaloyeros said in a statement.